softwarelanguageslab/monarch/README.md

 ## Structure

-The project is structured as a monorepository containing several indepent libraries.
+The project is structured as a monorepository containing several independent libraries.
 The idea behind this structure is to enable re-use of each of the components in our framework, allowing them to be easily used in smaller experiments.
 The libraries that make up our framework are as follows: